gcampbell512/apteryx-xml/README.md

 Comment lines start with the # character.

 The *.map should be saved in the same directory as the input XML files .

-## XLAT files
-The concept behind the *.xlat files is to allow one model to be translated to another model.
-This is useful if multiple YANG models exist for the same type of data.
-In this case a back-end super YANG model is created which is a combination of the contributing models, and requests to the individual models are translated into a request of the super model and responses are translated back into the individual requesting models.
-In the Apteryx data store information only exists for the super model.
-The translation is controlled by a translating configuration file named {name}.xlat.
-The *.xlat files are LUA files that contain LUA code to translated data between one model an another.
-The translation information is returned when an *.xlat file is loaded.
-An example file can be found in models/xlat_test.xlat